 As the second most common surgical procedure in the United States, nearly 433,000 hysterectomies are performed each year.
 While the majority of these operations are still performed abdominally, MIS procedures are on the rise, with 9.5% of all hysterectomies performed robotically in 2010, up from 0.5% in 2007 (2).

-3D Systems’ collaboration with the FRGS group has led to the development of the Hysterectomy Procedural Tasks training module.
-The task-based module, which runs on 3D Systems’ RobotiX Mentor™, provides hands-on training of the key steps of the robotic hysterectomy surgical procedure as a part of the full education and training curriculum specified by the FRGS group.
+Surgical Science’ collaboration with the FRGS group has led to the development of the Hysterectomy Procedural Tasks training module.
+The task-based module, which runs on Surgical Science’ RobotiX Mentor™, provides hands-on training of the key steps of the robotic hysterectomy surgical procedure as a part of the full education and training curriculum specified by the FRGS group.
 “The FRGS is excited to incorporate virtual reality surgical simulation for gaining the skills and knowledge critical to perform a successful robotic procedure,” said Dr. Jeffrey Levy, Board Member for the Institute for Surgical Excellence (ISE).
 “We believe simulation-based education and training will enhance the quality and safety of patient care.”

 Footnotes 1 and 2: Committee on Gynecologic Practice, Society of Gynecologic Surgeons, Number 628, March 2015

 Intuitive and Intuitive Surgical are registered trademarks of Intuitive Surgical, Inc.